Name – Shashank Agrawal

 LinkedIn – linkedin.com/in/shashankagrawal

-- This profession allows one to get broad perspective of several industries, which enables you to become future CxOs, Entrepreneurs and Consultants.
-As per one of studies done in USA, around 65% of the current CEOs of top 1000 companies of USA have started in Sales.
+- Enterprise Software Sales profession allows one to get a broad perspective of several industries, which enables you to become future CxOs, Entrepreneurs and Consultants.
+As per one of the studies done in the USA, around 65% of the current CEOs of top 1000 companies of USA have started in Sales.

 - Average income (including sales commission) is above average, in some cases at par with bright MBAs working in consulting & investment banking professions.